 | Quantity: | |

-Broad model portfolio – IMQ (TLR7/8 agonist), IL-23 (direct Th17 activation), and combination models covering different psoriasis pathways.
+Broad psoriasis model portfolio – IMQ (TLR7/8 agonist), IL-23 (direct Th17 activation), and combination psoriasis animal models covering different immunological pathways.

-Multiple species/strains – C57BL/6, BALB/c mice and Wistar rats available.
+Multiple species/strains – C57BL/6, BALB/c mice and Wistar rats available, enabling cross-strain validation and species-specific pharmacology assessment.

-Comprehensive endpoints – PASI score, ear thickness, spleen index, body weight, IL-17A levels, skin histopathology (HE).
+Comprehensive endpoints – PASI score, ear thickness, spleen index, body weight, IL-17A levels, skin histopathology (HE), plus optional immunohistochemistry and flow cytometry for deeper mechanistic insights.

-Translational value – Ideal for testing biologics (anti-IL-17, anti-IL-23), JAK inhibitors, and topical therapies.
+Translational value – Ideal for testing biologics (anti-IL-17, anti-IL-23), JAK inhibitors, PDE4 inhibitors, and emerging topical therapies in a physiologically relevant context.

-IND-ready data packages – Studies can be conducted in accordance with GLP principles.
+IND-ready data packages – Studies conducted in accordance with GLP principles, delivering regulatory-compliant documentation for FDA and EMA submissions.

 IMQ Induced C57BL/6 Psoriasis Model